gwentzel26/SocialNetwork_API/README.md

 ## **Description (Motivation?
 The why?
 Solved Problems?)**

-  This project function as a backend to a social networking app.
+  This project functions as a backend to a social networking app.
 The client is able to perform a multitude of CRUD operations by hitting routes into the database in MongoDB.
-You can Get all users and thoughts(same as a post or status), Get a single thought or user by id, update thoughts and users, as well as delet thoughts and users.
+You can Get all users and thoughts(same as a post or status), Get a single thought or user by id, update thoughts and users, as well as delete thoughts and users.
 Once can go a step further and add/remove friends and add/remove reactions to another user's thought.

 ## **Table of Contents**